 To complete the Applied Economics Program, students are required to successfully complete 10 courses (30 credits) offered in the program.

-The program commences with a mandatory, two-week course on mathematical methods conducted in August, shortly before the formal program begins in the fall semester.
-The objective of this course is to review the basic techniques used in theoretical and empirical economics.
+The program begins with a mandatory, intensive, two-week course on calculus, linear algebra, probability and statistics (our “math camp”) conducted in August, shortly before the formal program begins in the fall semester.
+The objective of the math camp is to review the basic techniques used in economics and econometrics.
 No credits are granted for this course.